switch-business-energy-supplier

 Exit fees if you leave early?
 Usually yes Usually no

-Best suited to Businesses that want cost certainty Businesses comfortable with flexibility
+Best suited to Businesses that want cost certainty Businesses that are comfortable with flexible rates

-Before you get in touch with BBC Utilities, it helps to have a recent energy bill to hand.
-Here is what you will need:
+Before contacting BBC Utilities, it’s helpful to have a recent energy bill to hand.
+Here’s what you’ll need:

 • Your MPAN (electricity) - the unique meter reference number on any electricity bill.
 Needed to switch your business electricity supplier